Skip to content

 Evaluations

 Once the announcement has closed, a review of your application package (resume, supporting documents, and responses to the questionnaire) will be used to determine whether you meet the qualification requirements listed on this announcement.
+Please follow all instructions carefully when applying, errors or omissions may affect your eligibility.
 If, after reviewing your resume and/or supporting documentation, a determination is made that you have inflated your qualifications and/or experience, you may lose consideration for this position.
-Please follow all instructions carefully when applying, errors or omissions may affect your eligibility.
-You should list any relevant performance appraisals and incentive awards in your resume as that information may be taken into consideration during the selection process.
-If selected, you may be required to provide supporting documentation.
-ICTAP, Veterans and Military Spouses will be considered along with all other candidates.
-Interagency Career Transition Assistance Program (ICTAP).
-If you are a Federal employee in the competitive service and your agency has notified you in writing that you are a displaced employee eligible for ICTAP consideration, you will be considered along with other candidates for this position. .
-Additional information about the program is on OPM's Career Transition Resources website.
+Veterans and Military Spouses will be considered along with all other candidates.